Why do you need a travel checklist?

 Going On Vacation Or Backpacking The World.
 Your Ultimate Travel Checklist

 My family and I recently returned for a year-long backpacking trip around the world so I know what you are going through.
-Here is a handy travel list that you can check off one at a time.
+Here is a handy travel list you can check off one at a time.

 So that you don’t have to have a fuzzy head as I did.